m-ocean-it/GoInvarCollection/README.md

 	fmt.Println("positive age is " + fmt.Sprint(unwrappedAge))

 	// Accessing the first place is safe since we know that unwrappedPlacesBeen is non-empty,
 	// because its type is NonEmptySlice.
-We, also, need to unwrap NonEmptyString from that slice. fmt.Println("first place is " + invar.Unwrap(unwrappedPlacesBeen[0])) }
+We, also, need to unwrap the NonEmptyString we're getting. fmt.Println("first place is " + invar.Unwrap(unwrappedPlacesBeen[0])) }
 ```